 - Under Title & Description, you may change the internal or external video title or add some descriptive copy for SEO.
 Note: The internal title will only show within your Vocal Video account, and it’s useful to keep track of different versions of videos you might be publishing.

 - Under URL, you may create a custom URL.

 - Under Visibility, you may change the visibility settings.
 Note: You can only change this with a subscription plan.
 Setting the video visibility at Public means it is indexed by Google.
 Unlisted means you can share the link, but no one will be able to find it without the URL.
 Private means you'll be able to download the video, but not be able to share a link to the video page.

-- If you have a Team or Pro subscription, you can also download your video to share on YouTube, Instagram, or other hosting providers like Wistia.
+- If you have a paid subscription, you can also Upload to YouTube, Instagram, Facebook, Tiktok, or other hosting providers like Wistia.
 You can opt to Download HD Video or Download Thumbnail Image depending on your needs.

 Once a video is published, it can be embedded with a quote under it or used in a Gallery.